-If you're new to homebrewing, it's important to understand what krausen is and some of the issues that can come up.
+If you're new to homebrewing, it's important to understand some of the issues that can arise with krausen.
 Fermentation is the most critical stage in brewing, and the health of your krausen is key.

-Pronounced kroy-ZEN, krausen is both a verb and a noun used during the fermentation stage of brewing beer.
+Krausen is both a verb and a noun used to describe the fermentation stage of brewing beer:

 Be Patient With Your Krausen

-First of all, it is important to be patient during fermentation.
 This is when the yeast is most active, and each strain of yeast and beer recipe will have different fermentation times.
-It can take anywhere from 1-2 weeks before fermentation is complete and if you have done everything right in the process, it should only be a matter of time.
+It can take anywhere from one to two weeks before fermentation is complete; if you have done everything right in the process, it should only be a matter of time.

 The Burp Before the Krausen

-Again, the time it takes for this to happen depends on your yeast and beer recipe.
-The burping can begin within the 12 hours after the yeast is introduced and the krausen can begin to develop 6-24 hours later.
+The time it takes for this to happen depends on your yeast and beer recipe.
+The burping can begin within the 12 hours after the yeast is introduced and the krausen can begin to develop six to 24 hours later.
 Or, the process can take much longer.
 Patience is key.

 Waiting for the Krausen to Crash